WITH “GRAND RE-OPENING”, MILLBROOK MEADOW

 Sumco dredgers scooped out over 3000 tons of sediment and removed 5000 sq. ft. of cattails to make our Pond cleaner, deeper and healthier for wildlife and people!

 IT'S SPRING!
 Good news-- even Covid-19 can't stop spring from springing, and slowly Millbrook Meadow will start to turn green.
-There's yellow caution tape around the playground, and playing fields cannot be used for games, but you and your dog and/or family can still walk through, and you can still visit Mill Pond and see the ducks and the Canada geese couple who are honeymooning there, it seems.
-PLEASE avoid metal surfaces, Millie the Whale, and park benches-- they can store the deadly virus for days, we're told. — at Millbrook Meadow and Pond.
+You and your dog and family can enjoy, and you can visit Mill Pond and see the ducks and the Canada geese couple who are occasional visitors.

 Native Shade Garden.
 New garden is a gift to Meadow in memory of Barbara W. Beyea .
 Garden, designed by Milone & McBroom, Inc. is located next to Lura's Stairs (shown) and Frog Pond on King St. side of Meadow.